rgambord/c99-doc/doc/sections/6/5/3/4/index.rst

 .. _9899_6.5.3.4p7:

+.. container:: snum

+   :ref:`7 <9899_6.5.3.4p7>`

-:ref:`7 <9899_6.5.3.4p7>` EXAMPLE 3 In this example, the size of a variable length array is computed and returned from a function:
+EXAMPLE 3 In this example, the size of a variable length array is computed and returned from a function:

 ::